UBC-Stat-ML/nextflow-notes/README.md

 ### Develop the script locally, push to github

-- Use this repo as a basis to get all the properly configured files.
+- Fork this repo as a basis to get all the required config files.
 - Use a `dryRun` option to quickly iterate.

 ### Start the Sockeye execution

-We will to setup Java on Sockeye.
+We will need to setup Java on Sockeye.

 - Follow these instructions:

 ```
 cd ~
 mkdir bin